Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 Rex turned to the group, "Anyway, we'll see if we can... track Lila down somehow ourselves."

 "_I too_ will see if I can find any leads.
-No mater what, **Muimui and friends will find Professor Tatazo!**"
+No matter what, **Muimui and friends will find Professor Tatazo!**"

 ---